-MODULE 2: Choosing the Right Kind of Housing for You
+CLASS 1: Choosing the Right Kind of Housing for You

-- Session A: Introduces the key structures and systems that keep a building running, with a focus on aging, multi-family buildings in the downtown.
+- Introduces the key structures and systems that keep a building running, with a focus on aging, multi-family buildings in the downtown.
 Identifies repairs that can be done by the owner and repairs that require a professional.
 Includes a house tour and how to perform common maintenance tasks.

-- Session B: Hands-on instruction in common, slightly more involved maintenance tasks like patching and painting walls, replacing screens, installing a light fixture, and using a power drill and other common household tools.
+- Hands-on instruction in common, slightly more involved maintenance tasks like patching and painting walls, replacing screens, installing a light fixture, and using a power drill and other common household tools.
 You’ll get a chance to actually do these tasks in our classroom at the Pepperell Mill.

-MODULE 4: Property Maintenance and Management
+CLASS 5: Property Maintenance and Management

-- Session A: Covers the difference between management and maintenance and introduces a sample annual maintenance schedule to keep your home in good repair.
+Covers the difference between management and maintenance and introduces a sample annual maintenance schedule to keep your home in good repair.
 Introduces how a condominium association works and how the management of a building is different if you do it on your own or as part of an association.